-Josh Tynjala is a frontend web developer, an open source contributor, and a karaoke enthusiast.
-By day, Josh builds single-page progressive web apps using React and TypeScript.
+Josh Tynjala is a frontend software developer, an open source contributor, and a karaoke enthusiast.
+By day, Josh works on the frontend side of app development — using languages like Haxe and TypeScript.
 At night, he can be found singing his heart out at the nearest karaoke bar.
 Josh lives in Seattle with his beautiful wife Kristen, a dog named Ollie, and a cat named Osiris.

-Josh works with clients of all sizes to build modern web applications using leading industry technologies — including React, Redux, and TypeScript.
-To hire Josh, visit his company website: bowlerhatsoftware.com.
+Josh works with clients of all sizes to build modern web applications using leading industry technologies.
+To hire Josh, visit his company website: bowlerhat.dev.

 For over a decade, Josh has worked independently on Logic.ly, a simulator for digital logic circuits that is used in classrooms around the world.
 In 2018, he launched a brand new version of Logic.ly, which he rebuilt from scratch using React, Redux, and TypeScript.

 Here’s what one student had to say about the software:

 Learning about logic gates in my computer organization class, and Logic.ly has been neat.
 Love software like this: focused & well-made.